Activist takeover: 10 things I learned about using Insta stories for campaigns

 This month we are sharing more brilliant things our community have been doing to create moments of solidarity, self-care and community online during this time.
 Have a look and enjoy!

-It is with great sadness that we share the news that Shaun Mitchell, a member of our community, has passed away.
+It is with great sadness that we share the news that Shaun, a member of our community, has passed away.
 To honour their memory, we have collected tributes from activists who knew them.